Kalamazoo Department of Public Safety: Controversies

 In 2013, the department received the results of a year-long, independent study it commissioned on racial targeting.
 The study showed that police in Kalamazoo were more than twice as likely to pull over black drivers than white drivers.
 Since this time the department has been working hard to confront the racial bias in its department and has received international news coverage for attempting to address the racial issues the department acknowledges it has.

+In June 2025, the Kalamazoo Department of Public Safety blocked external access to its automated license plate reader cameras after it was revealed that searches of its camera data were being performed by other law enforcement agencies for "immigration-related violations."

 Casualties

 On April 18, 2011, while responding to a shots fired call in Kalamazoo's Edison neighborhood, PSO Eric Zapata was fatally shot.
 Officer Zapata was the first officer in Kalamazoo to be killed in the line of duty.